-- Yellow/Orange: e.g. yellow capsicums; orange marigolds; calendula; cherry tomato varieties like ‘yellow pear;’ nasturtiums; orange chard; cosmos; yellow chillis.
+- Yellow/Orange: e.g. yellow capsicums; orange marigolds; calendula; cherry tomato varieties like ‘yellow pear;’ nasturtiums; orange chard; cosmos; and yellow chillis.

-- White, Grey & Blue – these colours go with everything: e.g. blue/green leeks; sages that have blue flowers (most of their flowers and leaves are edible); culinary sage; alyssum (white); cauliflower; some cabbages.
+- White, Grey & Blue – these colours go with everything: e.g. blue/green leeks; sages that have blue flowers (most of their flowers and leaves are edible); culinary sage; alyssum (white); cauliflower; and some cabbages.

-8. Choose a feature – for example, this may be a plant, statue, piece of garden art or even outdoor furniture.
+For example, this may be a plant, statue, piece of garden art or even outdoor furniture.
 Whatever is special to you, highlight it by drawing the eye to it.
 Some ways you could do this are:

 - Choose a focus plant such as a productive citrus tree in a pot by centring it on your balcony or verandah.

-As you come out the door it should catch your eye immediately.
+- As you come out the door it should catch your eye immediately.
 Use a pot or container that is a different colour to the others so it makes a statement.
 Under-plant around the base of the tree with some colourful annuals or groundcover.
 Position plants lower on either side of the pot so the eye goes to the tree first as the highest point.

 - Outdoor art can take many forms and be made from a wide range of materials.
 From pieces that sit in pots, on tables or furniture to wall mounted frames and collections, these can be a talking point and focus, or help theme your outdoor room.

 Consider growing some plants indoors and spread them out to areas of the home where they suit the light conditions.
 Ferns for example love the humidity and lower light conditions in many bathrooms whereas outdoors they may take up too much valuable personal space that could be better used for other plants or furniture.

 In some circumstances where you may have reduced sunlight, you may not have many options to grow flowering plants.
 You can still add colour and structure by choosing plants carefully.

-One option is to include variegated foliage that typically have one colour on the inside and a second colour around the edge of the foliage.
+Another option is to include variegated foliage that typically have one colour on the inside and a second colour around the edge of the foliage.
 Some ornamental varieties are Cordylines, Dracaenas, Mandevilla, Rhoeo and Sanseveria.
 Many striking varieties can also be grown indoors to enhance indoor beauty and improve our air quality.